-For Non-Network Benefits you must obtain prior authorization before obtaining any DME or orthotic that costs more than \$1,000 (either retail purchase cost or cumulative retail rental cost of a single item).
+Please remember that for Non-Network Benefits you must notify the Claims Administrator before obtaining any DME or orthotic that costs more than \$1,000 (either retail purchase cost or cumulative rental cost of a single item).

-If you do not obtain prior authorization as required, Benefits will be reduced to 50% of Eligible Expenses.
+If the Claims Administrator is not notified, Benefits will be reduced to 50% of Eligible Expenses.